kenwuuu/pyautogui2/README.md

 PyAutoGUI is a  cross-platform GUI automation Python module for human beings.
 Used to programmatically control the mouse & keyboard.

-`pip install pyautogui`

 Full documentation available at https://pyautogui.readthedocs.org

 Simplified Chinese documentation available at https://github.com/asweigart/pyautogui/blob/master/docs/simplified-chinese.ipynb

-Source code available at https://github.com/asweigart/pyautogui

 If you need help installing Python, visit https://installpython3.com/

 Dependencies
 ============

-PyAutoGUI supports Python 2 and 3.
-If you are installing PyAutoGUI from PyPI using pip:

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.